Sitemap

 What are some alternative dispute resolution methods I can consider?

-You may consider mediation, collaborative law, or arbitration as alternative dispute resolution methods.
+or arbitration as alternative dispute resolution methods.
 Each approach has its own advantages, and they often encourage a more amicable resolution than going to court.

 How can I choose the best dispute resolution method for my situation?